 Readers can likely think of someone who strongly displays each bias.

-Government and planning intervention has largely emphasized a hierarchist bias, implementing expert-driven guidelines and regulations.
-However, key to Davy's point is an idea from Cultural Theory of the impossibility theorem, which holds that none of the four cultural biases exist without the others.
+Government and planning intervention has largely emphasized a hierarchic bias, implementing expert-driven guidelines and regulations.
+However, the key to Davy's point is an idea from the Cultural Theory of the impossibility theorem, which holds that none of the four cultural biases exist without the others.
 This implies that planners and governments need to keep all four biases in mind when anticipating reactions to suggested initiatives, since no single experience of these interventions is universal.
 Davy notes, for instance, that members of close-knit groups cannot practice government-suggested social distancing without losing part of their identity, whereas for others this measure may be easier to follow.

-Ultimately, Davy argues for the need of a polyrational approach to planning that considers each of these different biases and how those who hold them may act differently in response to government and planning interventions.
+Ultimately, Davy argues for the need for a polyrational approach to planning that considers each of these different biases and how those who hold them may act differently in response to government and planning interventions.
 This is not to imply we should take the virus lightly, but rather the contrary: that an effective response considers how cultural biases will impact how different people comply.

 Reading the article almost a year into the pandemic helped me articulate a particular frustration many have felt with most government responses in the United States: that they have failed to meaningfully account for the individualist and fatalistic biases of many Americans.
 Davy's work will help readers understand the roots of this issue, and encourage government officials and planners to think more creatively about how they can achieve COVID-19-related goals by actually accounting for how people are likely to react.

 Figure 1: Pandemic as culture, Dortmund, Germany, June 2020.
 Photo by Ben Davy

 About the author

 Ben Demers is a Master of Urban Planning and Master of Public Policy candidate at Harvard University.